DSCI-554/project-elements/presentation/TRANSCRIPT.md

 ## Slide 6

-We wanted to create something that told a story about air travel delays.
-Our design process was first sketching out a rough layout.
-We wanted to show the dates of most delays, states with most delays, air carriers with most delays, and finally reasons why flights are delayed.
-Then, we selected the types of graphs that would best fit what we wanted to show.
-We chose to represent the air carriers with a line graph.
-The states would be best with a tree map since it would be clearer than a line graph with 50 lines.
-Then, we chose to do a donut chart to show the reasons why flights are delayed.
+To tell a story about air travel delays, we first sketched out a rough layout to decide the topics including reasons why flights are delayed and dates, states as well as carriers with most delays.
+To best represent the information, we use an interative line graph to show carrier delays, a treemap to show states delays, a donut chart to show the delayed reasons and maps to show the flight routes.

 ## Slide 7